suriyadeepan/suriyadeepan.github.io/_posts/2016-06-28-easy-seq2seq.markdown

 $$ e_{ij} $$ is the alignment model which is function of decoder's previous hidden state $$ s_{i-1} $$ and the jth hidden state of the encoder.
 This alignment model is parameterized as a feedforward neural network which is jointly trained with the rest of model.

 Each hidden state in the encoder encodes information about the local context in that part of the sentence.
 As data flows from word 0 to word n, this local context information gets diluted.
 This makes it necessary for the decoder to peak through the encoder, to know the local contexts.
 Different parts of input sequence contain information necessary for generating different parts of the output sequence.
 In other words, each word in the output sequence is aligned to different parts of the input sequence.
 The alignment model gives us a measure of how well the output at position *i* match with inputs at around postion *j*.
 Based on which, we take a weighted sum of the input contexts (hidden states) to generate each word in the ouput sequence.

+## Code

+The code is available in this repository, [suriyadeepan/easy_seq2seq](https://github.com/suriyadeepan/easy_seq2seq).
+The code is based on Tensorflow's [English-French translation](https://www.tensorflow.org/versions/r0.9/tutorials/seq2seq/index.html) example.
+I borrowed the files *data_utils.py*, *seq2seq_model.py* and *translate.py* from it.